Do you have a company vision? If I asked you today what your vision for your business is, could you describe it for me in detail?

 People prefer doing business with people they like and can identify with.

 So let me ask you the same questions again, but let me rephrase them.

 - What’s your higher purpose?

 - How will your business add value to this planet?

-People just love to be part of something big, something larger than life… So why not become a conduit for that to happen?
-In essence, use your marketing to share your higher purpose so you can ultimately make a larger contribution to the higher good.
+People love being part of something big, something larger than life.
+So why not become a conduit for that to happen?
+In essence, use your marketing to share your higher purpose so you can ultimately make a more significant contribution to the higher good.

-You know… the ones that are meant to be served by you.
+You know—the ones meant to be served by you.

-Keep in mind though that your target market must be able to relate to, as well as appreciate, your higher purpose.
-Once again it must not be blatantly self-serving and it must be bigger than you.
+Keep in mind that your target market must be able to relate to, as well as appreciate, your higher purpose.
+Once again, it must not be blatantly self-serving, and it must be bigger than you.

 So, if you haven’t yet declared the “Purpose” component of your Company’s Vision… in writing… take the necessary time to do so now.